elunna/nerfhack-changelog/README.md

 * Being satiated abuses wisdom for Samurai.
 * Samurai are also are immune to leg damage from bad kicks (xNetHack).
 * Samurai can now reach expert in spear.
+* Samurai can reach Master skill in two-handed sword

 ### Tourist
 * Tourists get automatic type identification for shop items (UnNetHack).
 This means that all items for sale are identified for you in shops.
 You can instantly identify anything by selling it.